-My goal is to help the student find a path to think and live as an artist both in and outside of the classroom and to understand that the evolution and advancement of art are like a living organism.
+Setting this studio/ stage environment helps students find a path to think and live as artists both in and outside the classroom.
+Most importantly, students need to understand that art's evolution and advancement are like a living organism.
 From kindergarten art teacher to Picasso, each new artistic endeavor is an element in art progress.
 Every student, teacher, art lover, and master artist plays an integral part in that evolution.

 “I went into the Experimental Drawing class a bit apprehensive, having not been actively drawing and sketching for many, many years.
 However, Ed's gentle manner and calm encouragement quickly won the day.
 The class exercises he selected expanded our creative thinking and fostered our creative expression, which was his intent.
 In fact, it was 3 weeks into the course that I had a personal epiphany.
 I did not realize that I had so little artistic confidence.
 I came to see that this mindset had overshadowed so much of what I'd done - or rather, NOT done - throughout my life.
 I came to Ed before one class to show him a business idea I'd been working on that involved my drawing skills.
 I was actually afraid to show it to him.
 Once he looked at it and gave me simple honest feedback - and some more encouragement - I felt like a new man, invigorated.
 I'm no longer embarrassed to show my work or enhance my artistic technique.
 We learned that all we do is a "work in process"; there is no perfect piece of art, and there are many ways and methods to express ourselves artistically.
 We tasted this throughout the course.
 I for one, needed to drink it in and I'm grateful that Ed created the class.”